-Pointing her staff at me, she sternly lectured, "Would like to know why Mescal always wears a mask?!
-Or which of our order have artificial limbs?!
-If anything would have happened to you … I would have been severely inconvienced!"
-She slammed her staff into the ground for emphasis, sending tendrils of blue electrical arcs across the floor, through me, causing my hair to stand on end, as they climbed up the walls and disappearing back into the top of her staff.
+Pointing her staff at me, she sternly lectured, "Would like to know why Mescal always wears a mask?
+Or which of our order have artificial limbs?
+If anything would have happened to you … I would have been severely inconvenienced."
+She tapped her staff into the ground for emphasis, sending tendrils of blue electrical arcs to crawl across the floor, through me, causing my hair to stand on end, as they climbed up the walls, to the ceiling and disappearing back into the top of her staff.

-Calming down, she let out an audible sigh and grabbed me by the shoulder shaking me slightly as she pleadingly said, "I don't say this enough to you. ...
-I love you as if you were my own son ...
+Calming down, she let out an audible sigh and grabbed me by the shoulder shaking me slightly as she pleaded, "I don't say this enough to you. ...
+I love you as if you were my own son.
 But that has led me down this merry path of indulging you and tolerating behavior I should not.
 Your actions affect not just yourself but also me.
 Please, next time, think before you do."

-Sheepishly, I embarrassingly apologized, "Sorry, you're right.
+Sheepishly, I apologized, "Sorry, you're right.
 I wasn't thinking."

 "Will Gwynn get in trouble?"

-"I doubt it.
-I informed Coeus, but he was unconcerned, as always.
+"I informed Coeus, but he was unconcerned, as always.
 He thinks she has a right to complete freedom.
 I am considered an over-indulgent master by most but he surpasses me in this by light years."
 She finished more bitterly complaining then explaining.